karlflores/WatchYourBackProject/README.md

 	7. If an action results in us occupying part of the middle squares -- this is weighted highly as we try to occupy these squares first
 	8. If, in the moving phase we move one of the middle pieces -- ideally we do not want to do this as, therefore we decrease the weight of that action if this occurs
 	9. If we are able to form a pattern that ensures that we can capture a piece on the next move -- i.e. does not matter where the opponent moves or places their piece, we can always capture a piece

+#### Machine Learning:
+- We did not successfully implement machine learning to train the weights of our evaluation function as we ran out of time.
+We implemented the basis for TD-Leaf(Lambda) in the file Learning/Learners.py, although it has not been fully tested yet

+- We actually have created a separate class called xml_helper to help save weights and load weights from an XML file.
+This class is actually used in our final submission to load the weights for our evaluation function.
+This allows to easily store and create different weights for our evaluation functions such that we can change it by just changing the file path to the weight-xml file.

+- Furthermore by using an XML file to load the weights, we can easily update and save weights generated by machine learning and "incrementally" update the weights as we wish.

+- This technique also would have allowed us to have multiple agents that use the same search strategy with essentially the same evaluation function, except with different weights (via the weight xml files).
+We could then verse the same agent with each other with two different weights and see whether one function is better than the other.
+This was we can effectively create slowly refine our evaluation function through machine learning techniques.

+- Sadly we did not have time to fully implement the TD-Leaf(Lambda) algorithm, all that was left to do was to try and return the "best policy vector" from the PV node found in the negamax algorithm such that we could extract the ith-feature for the partial derivative of the reward function, but we did not have time to do this sadly.

 ### Other creative aspects

 - We implemented a simple GUI boardgame app to help visualise the game better -- App.py.
 This was implemented using tkinter and currently only supports visualising the turn by turn action of AI players.
 We planned on implementing a feature that allowed for human input such that we could verse our own AI, but we did not have any time to complete this.

 ___________________________________________________________________________________________
 *COMMENTS.TXT ENDS HERE*